KyleMcCalgan/COS216HA-THE-POND/README.md

 WAITING_TO_DELIVER is drone available == true and order ID not null

-DEAD: is drone available == false and order ID not null and altitude > 30
+DEAD: is drone available == false and order ID not null and altitude > 30 or battery == 0